ONSdigital/dap-sit-inventory-prototype/README.md

 1. Go to the package.json file.
 Under the scripts section, Add in the build script name. for example `"build-static-files": "gulp prototype-kit:build-static-files"`
 2. In your terminal, run "yarn 'build script name'" for example "yarn build-static-files"

-## Using a specific version of the design system
+## Developing with a specific version of the design system

 Begin by adding a reference to the specific design system version in the `package.json` file of this repository; for example, if version 66.0.0 were required then this would look like this: